Skip test¶

 - Launch

-. - Launch CouchDH instance.
+hardpy init skip_test. - Launch CouchDB instance.

 - Modify the files described below.